Spring Has Come Poem About Renewal and Nature

 When lilacs blossom, Summer cries Bud, little roses!
 Spring is here!

-Oliver Wendell Holmes beautifully captures the arrival of spring, a season of hope and renewal.
+Oliver Wendell Holmes captures the arrival of spring, a season of hope and renewal.
 As winter fades, the world bursts to life with blooming flowers, warm sunlight, and gentle breezes.
-His poem Spring Has Come invites us to appreciate the simple joys of nature, reminding us that spring is a time to embrace change, fresh beginnings, and the beauty of life unfolding before our eyes.
+His poem Spring Has Come reminds us to appreciate the simple joys of nature and to embrace fresh beginnings.

 Spring Has Come